JstrJestee/JstrJestee/README.md

   </tr>
 </table>

 Also entirely off topic, someone I know irl who goes to my school has made racist comments towards me (I'm brown and Mexican) and justifies them with "well, you've made homophobic comments before" (I'm a lesbian who made fun of her own sexuality and this person is white and American making fun of my race and nationality).
-Same person defended blackface saying it's not bad if done in private (So you're saying it's okay to be racist in private so no one gets mad at you????). https://github.com/cemeterycollective?tab=followers
+Same person defended blackface saying it's not bad if done in private (So you're saying it's okay to be racist in private so no one gets mad at you????). https://github.com/cemeterycollective?tab=followers.
+This is their github, so beware if you're approached by someone who has this github.
+I might post on here their typical pony town style so people can beware more.
+They're in a couple of regis, and I'm trying to get in contact with them to tell them they've let in someoene who is problematic irl.

 <br><br>
 <hr>